matthew-andrews/workshop-making-it-work-offline/06-offline-news-with-service-worker/README.md

   - Download and store the latest news.
   - Download and store the JavaScript and CSS files needed to run the application.
   - Respond to requests for either the application files or application pages and render them locally with local data - enabling the application to work offline.
-  - Check for updates to the news every 3 minutes.

 ---